eventlet/eventlet/doc/testing.rst

   $ cd tests/
   $ nosetests stdlib

 That should get you started.
 Note that most of the test failures are caused by `Nose issue 162 <http://code.google.com/p/python-nose/issues/detail?id=162>`_, which incorrectly identifies helper methods as test cases.
-Therefore, ignore any failure for the reason "TypeError: foo() takes exactly N arguments (2 given)", and sit tight until a version of Nose is released that fixes the issue.
+Therefore, ignore any failure for the reason ``TypeError: foo() takes exactly N arguments (2 given)``, and sit tight until a version of Nose is released that fixes the issue.